photoprism/photoprism-docs/docs/developer-guide/technologies/yaml.md

 ## Simple Lists ##

 List are lines that start at the same indentation level and begin with a `- ` (a dash and a space).
-They are commonly used to define service dependencies or folders shared between host and container in `docker-compose.yml` files (volume mounts):
+They are commonly used to define service dependencies, exposed network ports, or folders shared between host and container in `docker-compose.yml` files (volume mounts):

 ```yaml
 services: